-- (c) any marking refereed to in subregulation (2)(c) ceases to be valid; or - (d) the vessel has been lost or destroyed. - (7) The Authority may revoke the approval of a marking if- - (a) it believes on reasonable grounds that the approval was obtained fraudulently or on wrong in formation; or - (b) being a marking referred to in subregulation (2)(c), it has ceased to be valid. - (8) Whenever the Authority revokes the approval of a marking, it may give the directions it thinks fit regarding the removal of the marking; and the owner of the vessel concerned must comply with any direction so given and, upon demand, surrender the instrument of approval to the Authority. - (9) The Authority must, in the absence of a marking referred to in subregulation (2)(c), assign an approved marking to a vessel, and the provisions of this regulation apply, with the necessary changes, in relation to any marking so assigned.
+- (a) the vessel is permanently withdrawn from service; - (b) the vessel is removed from his or her possession other than as a result of its sale; - (c) any marking referred to in subregulation (2)(c) ceases to be valid; or - (d) the vessel has been abandoned, lost or destroyed. - (7) The Authority may revoke the approval of a marking if- - (a) it believes on reasonable grounds that the approval was obtained fraudulently or on wrong information; or - (b) being a marking referred to in subregulation (2)(c), it has ceased to be valid. - (8) Whenever the Authority revokes the approval of a marking, it may give the directions it thinks fit regarding the removal of the marking; and the owner of the vessel concerned must comply with any direction so given and, upon demand, surrender the instrument of approval to the Authority. - (9) The Authority must, in the absence of a marking referred to in subregulation (2)(c), assign an approved marking to a vessel, and the provisions of this regulation apply, with the necessary changes, in relation to any marking so assigned. - (10) Subregulation (1) does not prohibit a vessel from going to sea without an approved marking for the period expiring 12 months after the commencement of these regulations.